 - matters concerning the portfolio interests of a number of Ministers (particularly where agreement cannot be reached)

-- significant statutory decisions (see paragraphs 5.34 to 5.37of the Cabinet Manual)
+- significant statutory decisions (see paragraphs 5.34 to 5.38 of the Cabinet Manual)

 - any proposals to amend the provisions of the Cabinet Manual.